 Summing Up Our List Of Great American Singers

-Whether you enjoy blues, pop, country, or soul, you can find a few singers on the list above to fit your tastes.
+Whatever genre you prefer, we guarantee you can find some singers on the list above to fit your taste.

-But, this list doesn’t do any justice to the talent and creativity coming out of the US.
-Who did we miss off?
+But, this list doesn’t do justice to the talent and creativity of American music artists.
+Who did we miss?
 Let us know and we’ll update this post with some of your favorites.